Fer-front/creditas-challenge/data-engineering/README.md

 ### How to deliver your solution

-Create a github private repository and grant access to the user `challenge-dadinho` and `marcionetov`.
+Create a github private repository and grant access to the user `marcionetov`.
 Please also reply the original e-mail with the link to this page informing you submitted your solution.

 ## Hints about us